heremaps/gluecodium/docs/naming_conventions.md

 This document discusses the transformations applied to entity names in the generated code and the naming conventions governing these transformations.

-Franca (FIDL) names
+LimeIDL names
 -------------------

 ### Entity names
-Entity names supplied in the FIDL definitions are used as a source for the entity names in the generated code.
-Both snake_case and camelCase naming conventions are recognized in the FIDL definitions (both conventions with both lowercase and UPPERCASE variations).
+Entity names supplied in the LimeIDL definitions are used as a source for the entity names in the generated code.
+Both snake_case and camelCase naming conventions are recognized in the LimeIDL definitions (both conventions with both lowercase and UPPERCASE variations).

-### Method selectors
-Overloaded methods in FIDL definitions require arbitrary "selector" suffixes, in the form of `methodName:selectorName`.
-The selector never affects the generated code (for one corner-case exception see "Java names" section below).

-### Circumventing Franca reserved words
+### Circumventing LimeIDL reserved words
-Franca IDL has some reserved words that are not reserved in target languages (e.g. "update").
-Using these words as identifiers in a FIDL files results in validation failures during code generation.
-To get around this limitation, the first letter of the word should be capitalized (e.g. "Update").
-Due to naming conventions being applied for target languages, this change does not affect the generated code at all, but it allows the validation step to pass normally.
+LimeIDL has some reserved words that are not reserved in target languages (e.g. "exception").
+Using these words as identifiers in a LimeIDL file results in validation failures during code generation.
+To get around this limitation, the identifier can be put in \`backticks\` (e.g. \`exception\`).

 Custom name rules
 -----------------